canonical/certification-docs/Self-Test_Guide.rst

 Installing Ubuntu on the System
 -------------------------------

+Server certification requires
-Beginning with Ubuntu 14.04 (Trusty Tahr), server certification requires that the SUT be installable via MAAS.
+that the SUT be installable via MAAS.
 Therefore, the following procedure assumes the presence of a properly-configured MAAS server.
 The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document describes how to set up a MAAS server for certification testing purposes.
-This document describes use of MAAS 2.2.
+This document describes use of MAAS 2.3.

 Once the SUT and MAAS server are both connected to the network, you can install Ubuntu on the SUT as follows: